test tubes labelled with Covid-19 Oxford vaccine trial in a laboratory

 • Glycoconjugates

-These platforms are utilised to design, develop, and carry out both pre-clinical and clinical testing of novel vaccines.
-Our group's expertise extends beyond vaccine development to include diagnostic tool innovation, particularly for diseases such as Enteric Fever (Salmonella Typhi and Paratyphi) and Neglected Tropical Diseases (NTDs).
-A key goal is to develop diagnostic assays suited for low-resource settings to enhance clinical management and disease surveillance.
+These platforms are used to design, develop, and conduct both pre-clinical and clinical testing of novel vaccines.
+In addition to vaccine development, the group also leads work on the development of diagnostic tools particularly for diseases such as enteric fever (Salmonella Typhi and Paratyphi), C. difficile and Neglected Tropical Diseases (NTDs).
+A key aim is to develop diagnostic assays tailored for use in low-resource settings to enhance clinical management and disease surveillance.

-This DPhil programme offers a unique opportunity for aspiring researchers to contribute to our innovative vaccine and diagnostic development initiatives.
-Students will work on projects aimed at advancing the field of infectious disease research, focusing on the following areas
+This DPhil programme offers an exciting opportunity for motivated researchers to contribute to the group's vaccine and diagnostic innovation initiatives.
+You will be engaged in projects that advance the field of infectious disease research, with a focus on:

 • Vaccine design using multiple platforms